-You have to admit tobacco use on your life insurance application.
+You have to admit chewing tobacco use on your life insurance application.

-The key is knowing which life insurance companies have favorable underwriting programs for chew.
+Knowing which term life insurance companies have favorable underwriting programs for smokeless tobacco is key.

-Some companies will require negative lab results for cotinine (metabolite generated by nicotine).
+Some companies will require negative lab results for cotinine (nicotine metabolites).

 Other companies could care less if you chewed tobacco at your paramed exam.